A Retrofit Sensing Strategy for Soft Fluidic Robots

+In all demonstrations so far, we used one or more identical soft bending actuator.
+However, our sensing approach can also be retrofitted to a broad range of fluidic actuators without the need for any design changes.
+To demonstrate the wide applicability, using our approach we sensorize a filament actuator, a McKibben actuator, a 3D-printed bending actuator\cite{yap2016high}, a suction cup, and two commercial soft grippers (Fig.~\ref{Fig_retrofit_1}, Fig.~\ref{Fig_retrofit_2} and Supplementary Video 3).

-We also retrofit our sensing strategy to a filament actuator \cite{becker2020mechanically, jones2021bubble,doi:10.1073/pnas.2209819119} and a McKibben actuator \cite{daerden2002pneumatic, faudzi2017soft} to sense the angular displacement of a joint in the artificial muscle demonstration \cite{acome2018hydraulically, jones2021bubble}.
-In both cases (Fig.~\ref{Fig3}f-k), we can correlate measured equilibrium pressure to the angular displacement of the joint.
+We start by retrofitting our sensing strategy to a filament actuator \cite{becker2020mechanically, jones2021bubble,doi:10.1073/pnas.2209819119} and a McKibben actuator \cite{daerden2002pneumatic, faudzi2017soft} to sense the angular displacement of a joint in the artificial muscle demonstration \cite{acome2018hydraulically, jones2021bubble}.
+In both cases (Fig.~\ref{Fig_retrofit_1}a-f), we can correlate measured equilibrium pressure to the angular displacement of the joint.
 We do observe that for the filament actuator, less sensing resolution is achieved compared to the McKibben actuator.
-This is likely due to the fact that the deformation of the filament gripper is less well defined, especially when comparing it to the McKibben actuator where the environment has a strong influence on the internal volume (likely due to wires that to some extent limit the degrees of freedom).
+This is likely due to the fact that the deformation of the filament gripper is less well-defined, especially when comparing it to the McKibben actuator where the environment has a strong influence on the internal volume.
+We hypothesize that this stronger influence is the results of the wires that to some extent limit the degrees of freedom.

+To determine if our sensing approach can also be used for higher actuation pressures, we next retrofit our sensing strategy to a 3D-printed TPU bending actuator that requires an actuation pressure around $200$ kPa \cite{yap2016high}.
+In previous tests with the bending actuator, we only consider a single contact between the soft actuator and the environment.
+Since the TPU bending actuator forms a circular shape at higher pressures \cite{yap2016high}, we tested our sensing strategy with conformal grasping \cite{tawk20223d}, where the soft actuator interacts with the cylindrical object at multiple contact points (Fig.~\ref{Fig_retrofit_1}g).
+We find that the conformal grasping of cylindrical objects with various diameters results in different pressure-volume responses of the soft actuator (Fig.~\ref{Fig_retrofit_1}h) and that we can also correlate the equilibrium pressure with the diameter of the grasping object, even for these higher pressure ranges (Fig.~\ref{Fig_retrofit_1}i).